-To view the detailed monitoring information, click the follows.
+To view the detailed monitoring information, click the

 button.
-In this example, select $\ensuremath{\mathsf{Graph}}$ for details.
-The figure is as
+In this example, select Graph for details.
+The figure is as follows.

-- You can set the monitoring time range, instance, update frequency, period, aggregation and base line. - You can view all the monitoring information of the service.
-For details of monitoring metrics, see Monitor parameter. - The Graph service supports a set of space-level metrics.
-For more information, see the following section Graph space.
+- You can set the monitoring time range, instance, update frequency, period, aggregation and base line. - You can search for or select the target metric.
+For details of monitoring metrics, see Monitor parameter. - You can temporarily hide nodes that you do not need to view.